 This also means that a hero can be anyone.
 A hero can be a former enforcer of Zionist power who turned to defiance and revolution, such as John Preston from Equilibrium.
 A hero can be a small town farmer who realizes a great task requires completion and he thus volunteers for the job, such as Frodo Baggins in The Lord of the Rings.
 A hero can be the daughter of ship captain who rejects offers to become a privateer for a slave driving empire, such as Morgan Adams in Cutthroat Island.
 A hero can be an unemployed drifter who stumbles upon the truth about the corruption in society and decides to become a defiant and a revolutionary, such as Nada in They Live.
 A hero can be a princess who serves her folk and rallies them in times of danger, such as Nausicaä in Nausicaä of the Valley of Wind.

 Heroes can come from all walks of life.
 A hero can be a former assassin for a corrupt government agency who is now turned in defiance against her past employer who is staging a false flag terrorist attack, such as Samantha Caine.
-A hero can be the private detective who had helped Samantha Caine recover her memory, but then didn’t leave when the situation truly turned dangerous after a conspiracy was uncovered, such as Mitch Hennessy from The Long Kiss Goodnight.
+A hero can be the private detective who had helped Samantha Caine recover her memory, and then didn’t leave when the situation truly turned dangerous after a conspiracy was uncovered, such as Mitch Hennessy from The Long Kiss Goodnight.

-In Buddhism, which developed separately from Christianity and Islam, but also started at the same root: a shunning of materialism.
+In Buddhism, which developed separately from Christianity and Islam, though it also started at the same root: a shunning of materialism.
 However, here it was a Hindu prince born into endless luxury who saw the dangerous imbalance that such excess causes on a society.
 Thus, he went on a journey, both spiritual and physical, and brought into the world what is now the Buddhist philosophy, which stresses the universal inter-connectivity between all living things and calls for harmony.
 Buddhism openly uses the Swastika to symbolize this core idea and it was for this very reason that Adolf Hitler adopted it for his social and political movement.

-The Swastika is a symbol of universal light and eternal knowledge, and is thus present is many cultures across the world.
+The Swastika is a symbol of universal light and eternal knowledge, and is thus present in many cultures across the world.
 The Swastika represents the Sun, our planet’s main energy source, and was thus appropriately placed on a flag by Hitler to be hoisted up to be seen by all.
 The Swastika represents productivity and the time of day, a time when plants grow, when the fields are tilled, when most people work, and world is in clear view.

 Virtually all of these ideas are, in some way, discussed or shown in both the original books and film adaptations of The Lord of the Rings.
 Other films that have been discussed on this blog also communicate Aryan ideas.
-However, these films will not determine whether or not a viewer sees Aryanism, but Aryanism will determine how the viewer sees the films.
+However, these films will not determine whether or not a viewer sees Aryanism, rather Aryanism will determine how the viewer sees the films.